Microsoft Edge vs Google Chrome for Windows 10

-Microsoft is finally about to replace their native web browser, Internet Explorer in Windows 10 stable version, which is going to launch on July 29.
+Microsoft finally launched Microsoft Edge and it has been a long time since Windows 10 users are using this web browser.
+Although many people have set Edge as the primary web browser, a vast majority of people are still using Google Chrome or Firefox.
+The question is: Microsoft Edge vs Google Chrome for Windows 10 – which is better and why?
 Obviously, Windows users use different web browsers, but Google Chrome is probably the most trustworthy and fastest web browser among all.
 Mozilla Firefox is pretty good in terms of readability, performance etc. But, it consumes more bandwidth than other similar web browsers.

-However, as Microsoft is going to include a brand new web browser in Windows 10, you will be confused between Microsoft Edge aka Project Spartan and Google Chrome.
+If you think that Google Chrome can beat Microsoft Edge easily, you are not 100% correct since Microsoft Edge comes with several awesome features those may beat Google Chrome within moments.
 This is where this complete comparison table comes in.
 This article will help you to know about all the features of Microsoft Edge so that you can compare it with Google Chrome.

 Microsoft Edge vs. Google Chrome for Windows 10